labbati/pgdump2s3/README.md

 ## Usage in kubernetes

-The following section assume that a [k8s secret](https://kubernetes.io/docs/concepts/configuration/secret/) `aws-credentials` exists with keys `access-key` and `access-secret`.
+The following section assumes that a [k8s secret](https://kubernetes.io/docs/concepts/configuration/secret/) `aws-credentials` exists with keys `access-key` and `access-secret`.

 You can create one with the following command: